 Frequently Asked Questions (FAQs)

-Question: What should I do if I want more padding in my left handed catchers mitt to help prevent palm pain?
+Question: What should I do if I want more padding in my left hand throw catchers mitt to help prevent palm pain?

 Answer: New catcher's mitts typically have sufficient leather padding built into them, especially if you buy a more "premium" mitt.